Interference Networks with No CSIT: Impact of Topology: Introduction

 Moreover, we will present three inner bounds based on three achievable schemes.
 First, we discuss two benchmark schemes and characterize their achievable symmetric DoF with respect to two graph theoretic parameters of the network graph, namely ``maximum receiver degree'' and ``fractional chromatic number''.
 Through examples, we show that these schemes are suboptimal in some networks and gain can be accomplished by taking more details of network topology into account.
 This motivates the third scheme, called ``structured repetition coding'', which performs at least the same as or strictly better than the two benchmark schemes.
 The main idea of this scheme is to enable neutralization of interference at the receivers by repeating the symbols based on a carefully-chosen structure at the transmitters.
 We derive graph theoretic conditions, based on the matching number of bipartite graphs induced by network topology and the repetition structure of transmitters, that characterize the symmetric DoF achieved by structured repetition coding.
+This scheme can also be applied to any channel coherence time by means of interleaving.
+Thus, the coherence time of 1 is the worst case in this sense.

-Finally, we will evaluate our inner and outer bounds so as to characterize the symmetric DoF in two interesting practical scenarios.
-First, we consider 6-user networks composed of 6 square cells in which each receiver receives interference from at least one and at most three of its adjacent cells, as well as the signal from its own transmitter.
+Finally, we will evaluate our inner and outer bounds in order to characterize the symmetric DoF in two distinct network scenarios.
+First, we consider 6-user networks composed of 6 square cells in which each receiver may receive interference from at least one and at most three of its adjacent cells, as well as the signal from its own transmitter.
 Interestingly, after removing isomorphic graphs, we see that our inner and outer bounds meet for all 22336 possible network topologies except 16, hence characterizing the symmetric DoF in those cases.
+This implies that in most of these networks, temporal alignment of the interference cannot provide any additional DoF-gain over structured repetition coding.

-Second, we consider 6-user networks with 1 central and 5 surrounding base stations and evaluate our inner and outer bounds for a large number of randomly generated client locations.
-In this case, the results show that our bounds are tight for all generated network topologies.
-In both scenarios, we will demonstrate the distribution of the gain of structured repetition coding over the two benchmark schemes and study the impact of network density on these gains.
+We also consider 6-user networks with 1 central and 5 surrounding base stations and evaluate our inner and outer bounds for a large number of randomly generated client locations.
+In this case, the results show that our bounds are tight for all generated network topologies, leading to similar conclusions to the previous case.
+In both the aforementioned scenarios, we will demonstrate the distribution of the gain of structured repetition coding over the two benchmark schemes and study the impact of network density on these gains.